junxit/us-congress-bills-111/metadata.md

 - 2010-12-13 — Senate amendment proposed (on the floor): Amendment SA 4802 proposed by Senator Durbin for Senator Akaka.(consideration: CR S8953-8954; text: CR S8954)
 - 2010-12-13 — Senate amendment submitted
 - 2010-12-13 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2010-12-14 — Message on Senate action sent to the House.
+- 2010-12-14 — Received in the House.
+- 2010-12-14 — Referred to House Armed Services
+- 2010-12-14 — Referred to House Budget
+- 2010-12-14 — Referred to House Veterans' Affairs
+- 2010-12-14 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on Armed Services, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.